401-advanced-javascript-felipe/ember-todo/REPORT.md

 * Ember is rated 4.8 out of 5 stars, which may be reviews by people who had more time to dive into Ember

 ### Post-Mortem
 At the end of the day it was a good learning experience to explore and play with a new framework.
 However, if we had known some of Ember's deficiencies ahead of time, we likely would have taken a different route.
-Unbeknownst to us, about 4.5 - 5 years ago, when React began its meteoric rise in popularity, Ember's brief reign came to an abrupt end.
-As it stands today, Ember is still used occasionally but almost always it is a case of legacy software being updated.
-When it comes to new site creation, choosing Ember would be highly unlikely, a poor business decision, and not evident of a corporate growth-mindset.
+Unbeknownst to us, about 4.5 - 5 years ago, Ember's brief reign came to an abrupt end when React began its meteoric rise in popularity.
+As it stands today, Ember is still occasionally used but almost always it is a case of legacy software being updated.
+When it comes to new site creation, choosing Ember would be a highly unlikely choice, a poor business decision, and not evident of corporate growth-mindset.

-When Ember was made publicly available in 2011, the design and functionality of Ember was cutting edge in that it removed all the boilerplate code that we have to write (for example many of those 'import' statements in route files, an initial 'exists' test in a test file, and initializing a component file, template file, and a route file).
+When Ember was made publicly available in 2011, the design and functionality of Ember was cutting edge.
+Ember removed all the boilerplate code that we have to write (for example many of those standard 'import' statements in route files, an initial 'exists' test in a test file, and initializing a component file, template file, and a route file).
+Ember saved time and, especially in the production environment, time is money.

-However, as its popularity declined so did the amount of dev community buy-in.
+However, as Ember's popularity declined so did the amount of dev community buy-in.
 This resulted in a massive decrease in documentation.
 For instance, when searching for YouTube tutorial videos, there was virtually nothing created post-2015.
 When searching StackOverflow, any Ember related posts vanish after 2015-2016.
 The only documentation that is current is the actual Ember documentation which would be fine if it was actually addressed real-time, in-use issues, especially for newer users.
 The learning curve is extremely high when dealing with out-of-date documentation, poor documentation, and basically no support.

 ### Systems Requirements

 Ember uses ```node.js``` and ```npm```.
-Ember does play on AWS, Heroku, Netlify, etc. It does not require a certain database
+Ember does play on AWS, Heroku, Netlify, etc. It does not require a certain database.

 ### Ramp-Up Projections
-For a mid-junior developer to become productive it would take a week or two of doing tutorials and playing with Ember.
+For a mid-level junior developer to become productive it would take a week or two of doing tutorials and playing with Ember.
 Measureable proficiency would be expected after a month.

 ### Community Support and Adoption levels
-Ember is still very prevalant, is declining in popularity as React, Angular, and Vue take more market share.
+Ember is still very prevalant in legacy form, however, React, Angular, and Vue are taking vastly more market share.
 Currently, companies using Ember include:

   * LinkedIn
   * Heroku